open-tale/open-tale.github.io/_docs/05-skills.md

 #### Source of Health

-For each explosion that happens when the character casts Heal, a character that hasn't been healed yet on this turn can be healed by half of the exploded score.
-If the exploded score is odd, add 1 to it before dividing by 2.
+When a critical roll happens on a Heal, another character can be chosen to be targeted by the Heal.
+The new target must be within the Heal range (from the caster).

 #### Brave Medic